utkarshbuilds/intro-repo/Readme.md

 # My First GitHub Project
 Hi there!
-I'm Utkarsh Raj an 18-year-old recent 12th graduate with science stream and a strong foundation in mathematics.
+I'm Utkarsh Raj an 18-year-old recent 12th graduate with science stream.
 I'm passionate about exploring the world of technology and its endless possibilities.

-My skills estent beyond academics.
-I possess a keen eye for derail and efficency, demontrated by my typing speed of 45 WPM with 99% accuracy.
-I'm also actively developing my creative side throung video and content creation, creating engaging short videos for my YouTube channel.
+My skills estend beyond academics.
+I possess a keen eye for detail and efficency, demontrated by my typing speed of 45 WPM with 99% accuracy.
+I'm also actively developing my creative side throungh video and content creation, creating engaging short videos for my YouTube channel with 19k+ views on one of my videos.
 Futhermore, I'm proficient in Microsoft Excel, Word, Powerpoint.

 The world of coding truly fascinates me.
 I've embarked on my coding journey by learning HTML and